umd-cmsc389e/spring25/project4/README.md

 ### Step 4: Build Counter w/ Pulse

-Recreate your 4-bit adder and turn it into a counter that only updates **on each pulse**.
+Recreate your 4-bit adder and turn it into a counter that only updates **on a 2-tick pulse**.
 Note, your input/output redstone lamps **must** stay in the same location.
+You can use the 2-tick pulse from step 1 for this part.

 - **Registers**: You need four, **1-bit registers** (use d-latches)
 - **Register Logic**: